Aliases for KCNJ3 Gene

 GeneCards Summary for KCNJ3 Gene

 KCNJ3 (Potassium Voltage-Gated Channel Subfamily J Member 3) is a Protein Coding gene.
-Diseases associated with KCNJ3 include Andersen Syndrome and Sinoatrial Node Disease.
-Among its related pathways are Circadian entrainment and Potassium Channels.
+Diseases associated with KCNJ3 include Andersen Syndrome and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are Transmission across Chemical Synapses and Circadian entrainment.
 GO annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ5.